Many of us have grown up with shampoo being sold in plastic bottles, but many of us may not be aware that this isn’t

 From there, sea animals ingest them before some inevitably end up on our plates.
 You might have heard the worrying statistics that we eat as much as a credit card worth of plastic a week and up to 50,000 particles in a year.

 The Australian Government promised to ban microbeads if the industry didn’t stop using them by July 2018 through a voluntary industry phase-out of plastic microbeads found in rinse-off personal care, cosmetic, and cleaning products.
 Whilst there are environmental protection laws, there is very little legislation on individual environmental issues, such as microbeads and other plastics.
 This voluntary phase-out has been led by Accord Australasia through their BeadRecede campaign, and was overseen by the Commonwealth Department of Agriculture, Water and the Environment and the NSW Environment Protection Authority.
 In 2019 they included this committment in the National Waste Policy Action Plan.

 The first step in improving our consumption is to examine it and our spending habits.
 Become an informed consumer and take the time to research and read what is in the product you are buying.

 Money matters; speak with it.
 Do not support brands which use microplastics in their products.

-Make the move away from shampoo and conditioner packaged in plastic and consider supporting the solid or bar shampoo and conditioner bars or products that come in refillable containers.
+Make the move away from shampoo and conditioner packaged in plastic and consider supporting the solid shampoo and conditioner bars or products that come in refillable containers.

 These solid-form cleansers and moisturisers do everything a liquid shampoo and conditioner can do – cleanse, add volume and sheen, protect, add moisture – but require no plastic packaging and sometimes no packaging at all!
 You can also be assured that they are travel friendly with no chance of spilling into your bag and can be taken in your carry-on luggage as a ‘solid’.
 As they have been formulated to be an eco-friendly shampoo and conditioners, they do not contain microplastics.

 There are many options when it comes to solid shampoo and conditioner options.
 From big name brands to local options, there is something for everyone.

 The most important thing we can do, beyond shopping smarter, is using our voice.